Phinetwork/skill_match_bot/backend/README.md

-# Skill Match Bot - Backend
+# Skyriz - Backend

-This is the backend service for the **Skill Match Bot**, a platform that helps users discover side hustles, develop skills, and track habits to achieve their goals.
+This is the backend service for the **Skyriz**, a platform that helps users discover side hustles, develop skills, and track habits to achieve their goals.
 The backend is built with **Flask**, integrates with a **PostgreSQL database**, and uses **Redis caching** for optimized performance.

 ## Features